aiijazfatima/dev-heatwave-genai/connect-dbs-vscode/connect-dbs-vscode.md

 5. Once the Bastion is created, click **OK** to create the connection.

-6. Under **DATABASE CONNECTIONS**, click **Open New Database Connection** icon next to your DB system to connect to it.
+6. Under **DATABASE CONNECTIONS**, click **Open New Database Connection** icon next to your HeatWave instance to connect to it.

     ![Open New Database Connection](./images/11-open-database-connection.png "Open New Database Connection")

-7. Check whether you are connected to the DB system by entering the following command and clicking **Execute the selection or full block on HeatWave and create a new block**.
+7. Check whether you are connected to the HeatWave instance by entering the following command and clicking **Execute the selection or full block on HeatWave and create a new block**.

     ```bash
     <copy>show databases;</copy>